AFF Fellows Certificate Program

 Up to 2 of the required or elective seminars may be viewed online instead of attending the actual seminars.
 If the student is unable to attend due to academic or geographic considerations they may request the distance option backed by an evidence allowing the entire program to be done remotely.
-For each seminar viewed online, the student will need to complete a "Video Quiz" on eCampus instead of the regular seminar reflection.
+For each seminar viewed online, the student will need to complete a "Video Quiz" on eCampus as well as the regular seminar reflection.